 I wrote this post because I grew tired of explaining this every time, and thought it would be helpful to the people who genuinely want to know why tide time barriers either side of the causeway to Holy Island (Lindisfarne) are objected to by locals and are genuinely a bad idea.
-I’ll also suggest another option at the end, but that’s just my own thinking, which I have not run by anyone yet.
+I’ll also suggest another option at the end, but that’s just my own thinking.

 The Causeway and Tides